troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 * Being succinct but still assuming that your receiver has little knowledge about the topic.
 Yes, that means you should always start with a short introduction and not jump right into the middle even when you think that all stakeholders already know what it is about.
 Because there's a high chance they don't when [you just assume context](http://blogs.gartner.com/hank-barnes/2016/02/16/the-dangers-of-assuming-context/).
 * Knowing whom to include
 * Maybe even more important: Knowing whom to exclude because the topic is not relevant.
-I think [Jeff Bezo's 2 pizza rule](http://www.businessinsider.com/jeff-bezos-two-pizza-rule-for-productive-meetings-2013-10?IR=T) does not only apply to meetings, it applies to communication in general (with the rare exception for topics that really are of interest for a broader audience)
+I think [Jeff Bezo's 2 pizza rule](http://www.businessinsider.com/jeff-bezos-two-pizza-rule-for-productive-meetings-2013-10?IR=T) does not only apply to meetings, it applies to communication in general (with the rare exception for topics that really are of interest to a broader audience)
 * A lot of other attributes like [bias free communication](http://www.inclusion.msu.edu/Education/BiasFreeCommunication.html) or being able [give and receive feedback](https://www.psychologytoday.com/articles/201103/how-take-feedback)

-Bottom line here is, all of those attributes should be part of hiring evaluation as well.
+Bottom line here is, all of those attributes should be part of your hiring evaluation as well.

 <h2 align="center">Motivation</h2>